mnottoli/ddX-GSoC/README.md

 The library is released under the LGPL-3.0 license on GitHub: https://github.com/ddsolvation/ddX.

-In this brief page we present a project for the Google Summer School of Code, together with a bit of context to fully grasp what we are doing.
-First we present the modeling problem at the heart, then the library itself, and only at the end we present the project ideas.
+In this brief page, we present a project for the Google Summer School of Code, together with a bit of context to fully grasp what we are doing.
+First, we present the modeling problem at the heart, then the library itself, and only at the end we present the project ideas.